Skip to content

 List files in a revision

-Usage: jj files [OPTIONS] [PATHS]...
+Usage: jj file list [OPTIONS] [PATHS]...

 Arguments: